bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-1/learn-react-basics-by-creating-a-simple-calculation-game-part-1.md

 </div>
 ```

-I added a `key` prop to each button to React can uniquely identifiable each element and prevent the warning "Each child in a list should have a unique "key" prop.".
+I added a `key` prop to each button so React can uniquely identify each element and prevent the warning "Each child in a list should have a unique "key" prop.".
 In the `choices` array the numbers are (and will always be) unique, because that is how the app works.
 However, the numbers in the `selected` array are not guaranteed to be unique as you are allowed to select the same number multiple times.
 That is why I use an `index` here, which is fine for my code, but not always is a good idea.

 > Check out this _egghead.io_ lesson to learn more about the `key` prop and using indexes: https://egghead.io/lessons/react-use-the-key-prop-when-rendering-a-list-with-react